scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2012-09-06-does-the-existence-of-conservative-individuals-of-color-holistically-demolish-the-left-s-paranoid-feverish-and-disgusting-fantasy-that-white-republicans-speak-with-white-bigots-through-some-tribal-caucasian-dialect.md

-## Does the existence of conservative “individuals of color holistically demolish the Left’s paranoid, feverish, and disgusting fantasy that white Republicans speak with white bigots through some tribal Caucasian dialect[?]”
+## Does the existence of conservative "individuals of color holistically demolish the Left's paranoid, feverish, and disgusting fantasy that white Republicans speak with white bigots through some tribal Caucasian dialect[?]"

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2012/09/does-the-existence-of-conservative-individuals-of-color-holistically-demolish-the-left%e2%80%99s-paranoid-feverish-and-disgusting-fantasy-that-white-republicans-speak-with-white-bigots-through-som
  * Thursday, September 06, 2012